LouisBarranqueiro/hexo-theme-tranquilpeak/docs/developer.md

 ```

 Each scrips is executed a the startup of Hexo.
 They are separed by categories:
-- filters : A filter is used to modify some specified data.
+- **filters** : A filter is used to modify some specified data.
 Hexo passes data to filter in sequence and filters can modify the data.
+- **helpers** : Helpers are used in templates to help insert snippets quickly.
+Helpers cannot be used in source files.
-- tags : A tag helps users insert snippets to posts easily.
+- **tags** : A tag helps users insert snippets to posts easily.

 ### Assets ###